TripleSixPeasant/7dtd-beaker-recipe/README.md

-# 7 Days To Die Mod: Entrenching Tool
+# 7 Days To Die Mod: Beaker Recipe
 ## Description
 Modlet adds a recipe to enable beaker crafting.